-We have granted the underwriters an option to purchase from us up to an additional common shares, representing 15% of the common shares sold in the offering, assuming an initial public offering price of \$ per share (which is the midpoint of the estimated range of the initial public offering price shown on the cover page of this prospectus), at the initial public offering price, less the underwriting discounts.
+We have granted the underwriters an option to purchase from us up to an additional shares, representing 15% of the common shares sold in the offering and/or up to an additional warrants, representing 15% of the warrants sold in the offering, assuming an initial public offering price of \$ per unit (which is the midpoint of the estimated range of the initial public offering price shown on the cover page of this prospectus), in any combination thereof, at the initial public offering price, less the underwriting discounts. and/or warrants to purchase common shares in any combination thereof.